 Susan Karlin is an award-winning science and technology journalist based in Los Angeles, covering the nexus of science and entertainment, with a fondness for sci-fi and comics.
-She's a regular contributor to NPR and IEEE Spectrum, and has written for Newsweek, Forbes, Wired, Scientific American, Discover, NY and London Times, and BBC Radio.
+She's a regular contributor to Fast Company, NPR, and IEEE Spectrum, and has written for Newsweek, Forbes, Wired, Scientific American, Discover, NY and London Times, and BBC Radio.
 She has also traveled to every continent, reporting from such diverse areas as Vietnam, the Arctic, and the West Bank.

 Reach her at firstname.lastname@example.org and follow her @suekarlin.